knpuniversity/symfony4/sfcasts/uploads/downloading-private-files.md

 [[[ code('53e63be12d') ]]]

+***TIP
+If you're using version 4 of `oneup/flysystem-bundle` (so, `flysystem` v2), you don't need to code defensively anymore!
+All methods will throw an exception automatically if the operation fails.
+***

 That's... pretty much it!
 But hold Cmd or Ctrl and click to see the `readStream()` method.
 Ah yes, if this fails, Flysystem will return `false`.
 So let's code defensively:
 `if ($resource === false)`, throw a `new \Exception()` with a nice message: